Arnab1311/Arnab1311/README.md

 - 👋 Hi, I’m Arnab Kumar Chand
 -
 - 📫 How to reach me - mail me at arnabchand.1311@gmail.com
-                      or ping me on  https://www.linkedin.com/in/arnab-kumar-chand/
+                      or ping me at https://www.linkedin.com/in/arnab-kumar-chand/

 <!---